 • Anyone can visit Centennial-Cedar Bay Beach

-• There will only be a limited 25 parking spots daily reserved for non- Port Colborne residents who are accessing the beachfront.
+• There will only be a limited number of parking spots daily reserved for non- Port Colborne residents who are accessing the beachfront.
+These parking spaces are located on the east side of the parking lot, and identified with HONK Mobile parking signage.

 • Anyone accessing Centennial–Cedar Bay Park to use the recreation amenities will have free access if parking on a short-term basis.